shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/advanced_config.md

 ## Creating the Advanced Configuration

 A Basic Configuration was downloaded and configured when the project was accessed.
-The Publish app and supported software packages were detected and automatically added to the **Apps** pane.
+The Publish app and supported software packages were detected and automatically added to the **Apps** pane in Shotgun Desktop.

 **Step 4:** Once the project is loaded, select your profile **avatar** at the bottom right of the screen.
-In the popup menu, select **Advanced project setup…** to initiate the Advanced Project Setup Wizard.
+In the popup menu, select **Advanced project setup…** to initiate the Wizard.

 ![Advanced project setup](../../../images/learning_content/toolkit_basics_guides/advanced_config/6_advanced_project_setup.png)